adlnet/MasterObjectModel/MOM_Spec.md

 - Shall implement statements using the &quot;clarified&quot; verb with all requirements fulfilled from 5.1.21
 - Shall implement statements using the &quot;directed&quot; verb with all requirements fulfilled from 5.1.22
 - Shall implement statements using the &quot;scheduled&quot; verb with all requirements fulfilled from 5.1.23
-- Shall implement statements using the &quot;evaluated&quot; verb with all requirements fulfilled from 5.1.24
-- Shall implement statements using the &quot;tracked&quot; verb with all requirements fulfilled from 5.1.25
-- Shall implement statements using the &quot;surveyed&quot; verb with all requirements fulfilled from 5.1.26

 <a name="Level5"></a>
 ## TLA conformance level 5